 Generally, you deal with agents, which is fine.
 The most important thing is that you are comfortable with your broker or agent, and feel he/she is providing you with the proper expertise and level of service.
 The industry demands that agents meet a certain level of standards and ethics, which the broker will ensure.

-At Elika Real Estate, we have a boutique real estate brokerage firm which allows a cooperative approach.
+At Elika Real Estate, we have a boutique real estate brokerage firm that allows a cooperative approach.
 Our principal broker, Gea Elika, works with clients and provide a high level of service.
 He also oversees five agents that have their level of expertise.